davidtseng2000/Parallel_Program_Final_Project/README.md

 ## Data
 We use the testcases 1-30 from CS542200 2023 HW1.
-The input file contrain the unsorted floating point with binary format.
+The input file contains some unsorted floating points with binary format.
 (i.e 4 byte for each number)

 ## Compile